vivekshahi918/vivekshahi918/README.md

 - 🌱 I’m currently learning **AWS and LINUX**

-- 👯 I’m looking to collaborate on **MERN Stack and DevOps Project**
+- 👯 I’m looking to collaborate on **Full Stack and DevOps Project**

 - 👨‍💻 All of my projects are available at [Github Link](https://github.com/vivekshahi918)